Ronnie772/Ronnie772.github.io/docs/08 Hardware V2.0/08 Hardware V2.0.md

 ---

 ## Overview
-This page describes the potential imrovements that could be made to teh motor subsystem is it were to be redisgned.
+This page describes the potential imrovements that could be made to the motor subsystem if it were to be redisgned.

 <br>